MASSAGE THERAPY INVOLVES

 Massage therapy involves placing pressure on muscles, ligaments, tissues and tendons to help rehabilitate injuries and relieve tension and pain.
 Massage can be used as a complementary treatment to physiotherapy services, particularly for those with chronic pain and tension or those recovering from injuries.

-At Kogarah Physiotherapy, our massage therapist Lyn incorporates massage techniques from a variety of styles to cater to each individual’s needs.
+At Kogarah Physiotherapy, our massage therapist incorporates massage techniques from a variety of styles to cater to each individual’s needs.
+Bookings are available online or please call 9587 9130 and our reception staff will find the best available spot for you!

 Sports massage is based on the individual nature of the injury and can be influenced by factors such as injury type, location, whether it is new or chronic and at what stage of training the individual is at if they are competing.